Baby Guinness

 A Baby Guinness is a shooter, a style of cocktail, or mixed alcoholic beverage, intended to be consumed in one shot.
 A Baby Guinness does not contain Guinness stout.
 Its name is derived from the fact that it is made in such a way as to look like a tiny glass of stout containing Irish cream and coffee liqueur.

 Preparation

-In a shot glass a portion of coffee liqueur (e.g. Kahlúa, Tia Maria or Evil Bean) is topped by a layer of Irish cream (e.g., Baileys, Five Farms, Coole Swan, or Two Stacks, Double Irish Cream Liqueur) which is poured over the back of a spoon so that it sits on the coffee liqueur.
+In a shot glass a portion of coffee liqueur is topped by a layer of Irish cream which is poured over the back of a spoon so that it sits on the coffee liqueur.
 The ratio of coffee liqueur to Irish cream varies but is generally around 3-to-1.
 The resulting drink resembles a miniature pint of Guinness stout, with the coffee liqueur serving as the beer and the Irish cream as the head.
 It is normally served in a shot glass.

 Some recipes call for the Irish cream to be whipped then spooned on top of the coffee liqueur in order to look more like the head on a pint of Guinness.
 Over time, the Baby Guinness became a widely recognized shooter in Irish pubs and beyond, known for its visual resemblance to a miniature Guinness pint.